comcaptain/study/modern web/react.md

 ```

 - You can use `QButton` component multiple times on the screen, the scss file would not be referenced multiple times
 - In fact, when compiling, all scss files would be compiled into a big one.
-So you can create as many scss files are you like and there is no need to worry about performan
+So you can create as many scss files are you like and there is no need to worry about performance

 ## Form